pascalguttmann/obat/docs/design/pss/adc/adc.md

 ### PCB Layout

 - Pull up/down for inputs, when stage is isolated, to run other tests.
-TODO: Add test pins
+- Add test pins for:
-TODO: Add (dic-)connector note, with testcase required for connecting
+    - analog input and analog measurement ground.
+    - Refio
+    - GPO

 ### Assembly

-TODO: Add special hints for Assembly or remove

 ## Commissioning and Testing